Wagnard/display-drivers-uninstaller/README.md

 # display-drivers-uninstaller
-Display Driver Uninstaller (DDU) / Cleaner made for Display Drivers.(NVIDIA/AMD/INTEL)
+Display Driver Uninstaller (DDU) / Cleaner made for Display Drivers (NVIDIA/AMD/INTEL) and Audio drivers (Realtek)

 Display Driver Uninstaller is a driver removal utility that can help you completely uninstall AMD/NVIDIA/INTEL graphics card drivers and packages from your system, trying to remove all leftovers (including registry keys, folders and files, driver store).